SD-softuser/JSGym/students-mangement-example/README.md

    node studentsManagement.js
    ```

-## Contributing

-Contributions are welcome!
-If you have suggestions or improvements, feel free to submit a pull request.

-### Guidelines

-- Follow the standard JavaScript naming conventions.
-- Include meaningful commit messages.
-- Ensure proper error handling and input validation in your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](../LICENSE) file for details.

 ## Acknowledgments

 This project is a part of the `JSGym` repository aimed at improving JavaScript coding practices and understanding of core concepts.